uccl-project/uccl-project.github.io/src/content/posts/uccl-ep.md

 ---

-## Limitations of tightly coupling NIC and GPU
+## Limitations of Tightly Coupling NIC and GPU

 ### Lack of Portability